Auto Accident FAQs

 - Who will pay the remainder of my loan if my vehicle is totaled?

-- Who is responsible for any lost wages if I can’t continue working?
+- Who is responsible for any lost wages if I cannot continue working?

-- What happens if I am involved in an accident in another state?
+- What happens if I am in an accident in another state?

-- Will my policy cover the cost of renting a vehicle while my vehicle is being repaired?
+- Will my policy cover the cost of renting a vehicle while my vehicle is getting repairs?

 - How do I know which representative will handle my claim?